vickmuir/Backup/eVault-Backup-FAQ.md

 You can back up your data as frequently as you like.
 Within WebCC, backups can be made manually or can be scheduled as a single instance or to be recurring.
 Recurring backups can be made daily, weekly, monthly or on a custom schedule and can be updated or canceled at any time.

+**Note**: Highly frequent backups that run several times daily or hourly can cause backup jobs to become corrupt.
+This occurs because the vault might not be able to remove old safesets or perform other required background tasks.

 ## How do the retention schemes work?

 EVault allows for data-retention depending on how long you want to roll back to. **Daily** retention schemes hold data for seven days, while **weekly** schemes hold data for one month and **monthly** schemes hold data for one year.
 At the end of each period, the oldest data set gets rotated out and the first "delta backup" that was made becomes the oldest available restore point.